What Is a Cannabis Chef?

 Chefs who want to work in the cannabis industry might also choose to complete a certificate program in cannabis science and/or health.
 These programs explore cannabis cultivation; infusions, extractions and hemp products; and effects of marijuana on the human body, while also covering business and legal aspects of the cannabis industry.

 As with other workers in the marijuana industry, cannabis chefs must be at least 21 years of age.
 There also are location restrictions since cannabis chefs can only work in states that allow marijuana use for medical or recreational purposes.
 As of March 2018, this included 30 states and the District of Columbia.

 Cannabis chefs need strong culinary skills, including the ability to follow recipes and measurements and the know-how to operate various kitchen equipment, including mixers, food processors, ovens and range tops.
 Because this is a relatively new career, cannabis chefs also must be creative, coming up with new products and innovative ways to infuse food and beverages with marijuana.

 Career Outlook and Salary

 There are no career outlook statistics specific to cannabis chefs; however, many reputable sources state that jobs within the cannabis industry will experience extreme growth over the next 5-10 years.
 In fact, New Frontier Data estimates the cannabis industry to add over a quarter million jobs by 2020.
 Additionally, it's reasonable to expect that as more states legalize marijuana for medical and recreational purposes, there will be increased demand for cannabis chefs.

-Payscale.com reported that cannabis chefs can expect to make anywhere from $50,000 to $100,000.
-Their salary will be dependent on the company they work for as well as their experience and technical skills.
+BLS reported that chefs and head cooks made $51,530 in 2019.
+The salary of a cannabis chef will be dependent on the company they work for as well as experience and technical skills.